Multitenant SaaS applications on SAP BTP using CAP? Tried-and-True!

 Software as a Service sample use-case

-Before exploring some architecture details and the different application scopes, let’s have a brief look at what this simple SaaS product will look like once deployed to your own SAP BTP environment.
+Before exploring some architecture details and the different application versions, let’s have a brief look at what this simple SaaS product will look like once deployed to your own SAP BTP environment.

 Based on the latest partnership news between SAP and BCG on the topic of sustainable enterprises (details available soon), the application developed in this series provides a sample SaaS sustainability solution.
 The idea is to give SaaS subscribers the ability to examine the sustainability facets of their products, such as circularity measurements, sales-related key figures, or recycling data related to raw materials.